Shutter Mechanisms

 Ruby

 The Ruby shutter replaced the earlier Unit shutter on Thornton-Pickard cameras.
 It was a self-capping model with two independent blinds, the slit was produced by varying the tape length.
 The mechanism is simple and rugged and consequently in many cases still works.
-In the description below the slightly odd numbering ties in with the patent drawings.
+In the description below the slightly odd numbering matches the patent drawings.
 The illustrations are of an early Ruby Reflex.5

 Tensioning the shutter